TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 * Summarize the results with a written report

 ## Rubric Points

-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-## Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode

-### My project includes the following files:
+#### My project includes the following files:

 File | Description
 ------------ | -------------